 The table on that page is even relatively nice because it includes some JavaScript to sort it.
 But a large table with close to 200 entries is still not exactly the best way to analyze that data.

-After some digging around and even considering writing my own throw-away extraction script, I remembered having read something about Google Docs being able to import tables from websites.
+After some digging around – and even considering writing my own throw-away extraction script –, I remembered having read something about Google Docs being able to import tables from websites.
 And indeed, it has a very useful function called ImportHtml that will scrape a table from a page.

-To extract a table, create a new spreadsheet and enter the following expression in the top left cell: =ImportHtml(URL, “table”, num).
 URL here is the URL of the page (between quotation marks), “table” is the element to look for (Google Docs can also import lists), and num is the number of the element, in case there are more on the same page (which is rather common for tables).
 The latter supposedly starts at 1, but I had to use 0 to get it to pick up the correct table on the FDIC page.

 Once this is done, Google Docs retrieves the data and inserts it into the spreadsheet, including the headers.
 The last step is to download the spreadsheet as a CSV file.